 By visiting www.copperleaf.com (“Website”), contacting us or agreeing to receive emails from Copperleaf®, you accept the terms and conditions of this Policy.
 This Policy does not extend to websites operated by third parties.
 Copperleaf is therefore not liable for their privacy policies, procedures and practices.

 1. Collection of Information

 Personal information means any information relating to an identified or identifiable natural person.
-We collect your personal information in several ways, including when you enter information on our Website, contact us by telephone or by email, post on our social media accounts, partnering with data vendors, etc. Depending on the circumstances, personal information may include your name, email address, phone number, and country or state/province.
+We collect your personal information in several ways, including when you enter information on our Website, contact us by telephone or by email, post on our social media accounts, partnering with data vendors, etc. Depending on the circumstances, personal information may include your name, email address, phone number, country or state/province, and the content of your communication to us.
 Browsing our Website doesn’t require any form of registration; however some services may require you to provide us with personal information.
 In these situations, if you choose to withhold any personal information requested by us, it may not be possible for you to gain access to certain parts of the Website and for us to respond to your query.

 The legal bases for our processing of personal information are primarily that the processing is necessary for providing the Website and that the processing is carried out in our legitimate interests, which are further explained in the “Use and Communication of Information” section.
 We may also process personal information upon your consent, asking for it as appropriate.

 We take steps designed to ensure that only those employees who need access to your personal information to fulfill their employment duties will have access to it.
 We use and disclose your personal information mainly:

 - to operate, maintain, enhance and provide all features of the Website, to provide the services and information that you request, to respond to comments and questions and to provide support to users of the Website;

 - to understand and analyze the usage trends and preferences of our users, to improve the Website, and to develop new products, services, feature, and functionality;